-This course will have 4 Assignments, given out approximately in weeks 2, 4, 7 and 10.
+This course will have 2 Assignments, given out approximately in weeks 3 and 8 or 9.
 You will have 1-2 weeks to complete each assignment.
 Students can choose to hand in assignments individually or in groups of up to three students.
-Assignments will have a 24 hour grace period: that is, the assignment is due on the date posted, but will be accepted, without penalty, up to 24 hours afterwards.
+Assignments will have a 24-hour grace period: that is, the assignment is due on the date posted, but will be accepted, without penalty, up to 24 hours afterwards.
 After 24 hours, a 10% penalty per day will be deducted for late submissions.
 Please discuss any short-term accommodations needed that are uploaded in Ventus.
-Note: if students hand in assignments as a group, all students will receive the same mark.
+Note: Students who hand in assignments as a group will receive the same mark.
 If students choose to work as a group, they do not have to remain as the same group throughout the course but can change this as the course proceeds.
 Short-term accommodations cannot be granted if submitting assignments as a group.